-This is the term used for work that has been conducted by more than one individual, where this has not been permitted in the assessment brief. in contravention of the assessment brief.
+This is the term used for work that has been conducted by more than one individual, where this has not been permitted in the assessment brief, in contravention of the assessment brief.
 Where it is alleged that there has been collusion, all parties will be investigated initially under the Academic Misconduct procedure.
+Please be aware that this includes working with others in or outside the Imperial community, not just students on your programme.

-You should note that whilst the College encourages students to support each other in their studies you should be careful to ensure that you do not exceed go beyond the assessment brief with regards to individual work, always acknowledge the contributions of others in your work, and do not leave yourself open to allegations that you have supplied answers to enable another student to commit academic misconduct.
+You should note that whilst Imperial encourages students to support each other in their studies you should be careful to ensure that you do not exceed go beyond the assessment brief with regards to individual work, always acknowledge the contributions of others in your work, and do not leave yourself open to allegations that you have supplied answers to enable another student to commit academic misconduct.